101 Best Travel Quotes That Will Inspire You To Wander

 The Scottish countryside is breathtaking, and Sheila Hancock gives an inspiring performance.

-Federico Fellini’s masterpiece unfolds in Rome, Italy.
+Federico Fellini’s masterpiece unfolds in Rome.
 So expect some gorgeous scenery and if you’re like me, a major pasta craving.

 The film follows Marcello, who’s a local gossip columnist.
 He writes about La Dolce Vita (the sweet life).
 He’s famous for chasing down both stories and women.
 Marcello even follows one of them into the Trevi Fountain during a very famous scene.